Footbolshevism: Russia World Cup cannot shake off the Soviet past

 A day after Russia crashed out of Euro 2016, losing to Wales, a country quarter the size of Moscow, the Communist Party of Russia, who are the chief political opponents of Vladimir Putin’s United Russia Party, forged a parallel with the game and realpolitik.
 “The team is as soft as the United Russia Party and good only for internal use,” it posted on its Twitter handle, with an artful collage of footballers in military stripes and crutches.
+(Full Coverage: FIFA World Cup 2018)

 Vladimir Putin, too, has his own concerns about the state of football.
 Recently, when someone pointed out that his home club Zenit St Petersberg was playing “beautiful football”, he retorted, ” You’ve got eight foreigners running across the pitch, playing for Zenit in the Europa League, well done.”